dotscad/python-dotscad/README.md

 Python library for interacting with OpenSCAD files

-Currently used to help automate generation of STL files based on [Customizer](http://customizer.makerbot.com/docs) paramters.
+Currently used to help automate generation of STL files based on [Customizer](http://customizer.makerbot.com/docs) parameters.